 Click here to fill out the poll.

-- Launch a call for art which invites artists/survivors to re-envision care in suicidal distress.
+- An ongoing call for art which invites artists/survivors to re-envision care in suicidal distress.
 Mad in America is seeking submissions for “Careful Gestures: Visions of Compassionate Care in Suicidal Distress” which is an extension of the Suicide Hotline Transparency Project.
-This exhibit aims to create a space for survivors of harmful suicide hotline interventions to envision what their care could have looked like—focusing specifically on depicting in visual (including film), audio (including spoken word), sculptural, or photographic media, a simple gesture that would have changed everything for them in that moment.
+This ongoing online exhibit aims to create a space for survivors of harmful suicide hotline interventions to envision what their care could have looked like—focusing specifically on depicting in visual (including film), audio (including spoken word), sculptural, or photographic media, a simple gesture that would have changed everything for them in that moment.
 “Gesture” refers to care-filled actions or words of those meant to be helpful to people in suicidal distress.
 For example, an artwork could depict a reimagining of a harm-filled gesture as a care-filled one.

 Click here to see the call for art, guidelines, and to submit artwork.